skypilot-org/skypilot/docs/source/examples/batch-inference.rst

 Develop Inference Script
 ------------------------

-With the data splitted into smaller chunks, we can now develop an inference script to generate predictions for each chunk.
+We now develop an inference script to generate predictions for each chunk.

-First of all, we start another dev machine with GPUs so we can develop and debug the inference script by directly logging into the machine and running the script.
+First of all, we can start another dev machine with GPUs to interactively develop and debug the inference script.

 .. code-block:: bash

-    sky launch -c dev dev.yaml --gpus L4 --workdir .
+    sky launch -c dev-gpu dev.yaml --gpus L4 --workdir .
-    ssh dev
+    ssh dev-gpu
     cd sky_workdir

-We now develop the inference script to generate predictions for the first turn of each conversation in LMSys-1M dataset.
+We now develop the inference script to generate predictions with the first turn of each conversation in LMSys-1M dataset.

-The following is an example script, where we aggregate multiple inputs into a single batch for better GPU utilization, and process the entire chunk of data batch by batch:
+The following is an example script, where we process a chunk of data *batch by batch*:

 .. code-block:: python